SenulyaK/LexChoice/README.md

 Educational Content: Laws are explained in a simple, engaging manner for kids.

-Feedback System: Users can submit feedback through the app.
+Feedback System: Users will be given a feedback based on how they performed.

 Scoring Mechanism: Tracks user progress based on correct legal decisions.

-Multi-Platform: Available on Android and iOS.
+Platform: Available on Android.

 ## Technology Stack

 Frontend: Flutter

-Backend: Spring Boot (for feedback system)
+Backend: Spring Boot

 Database: MySQL

-Cloud Storage: Firebase (for assets and authentication)

 API Communication: REST API